readthedocs/readthedocs.org/docs/guides/jupyter.rst

 - nbsphinx executes each notebook during the parsing phase, whereas MyST-NB can execute all notebooks up front and cache them with `jupyter-cache <https://jupyter-cache.readthedocs.io/>`_.
-  This can result in shorter build times when when notebooks are slightly modified if using MyST-NB.
+  This can result in shorter build times when when notebooks are modified if using MyST-NB.
 - nbsphinx provides functionality to create thumbnail galleries, whereas MyST-NB does not have such functionality at the moment